Get your National Insurance number

-- register for or log in to your personal tax account to view or download, print, save or share a letter with it on
+- registering and logging into your personal tax account to view a letter with it on

-- fill in the online form and post it to us, if you’re unable to register for a personal tax account
+- filling in the online form and posting it to us, if you’re unable to register for a personal tax account

 You can also find your National Insurance number on your payslip, P60, tax returns or official letters about tax, pensions or benefits.